worktheclock/replit.github.io/teams/EnrichmentHomework.md

-# How to create a good enrichment coding assignment using Repl.it
+# How to create a good enrichment coding assignment using Replit

 The best way to learn to code is by coding.
 If you're teaching a programming class, you've no doubt noticed that there are some students who are champing at the bit, wanting to be challenged.